Mitchell Fraboni: Pittsburgh Maulers

-Mitchell Fraboni was selected in the 35th round of the 2022 USFL Draft by the Pittsburgh Maulers.
+Fraboni was selected in the 35th round of the 2022 USFL draft by the Pittsburgh Maulers, playing with them during the 2022 season.

-Denver Broncos (NFL)
+Denver Broncos

-On October 11, 2022, Fraboni was signed to the Denver Broncos practice squad.
-Fraboni was promoted to the active roster on October 24.
+On October 11, 2022, Fraboni was signed to the Denver Broncos' practice squad.
+He was promoted to the active roster on October 24.
+After fracturing his finger, Fraboni was placed on injured reserve on November 17.
+He was replaced by Jacob Bobenmoyer, who had just recovered from his own IR stint.